Email Delivery

 How do I see if someone has unsubscribed?

-This is shown at the contact level under the "Do Not Email" checkbox.
-On the Contacts Grid, there is a column header labeled "Do Not Email" if you wanted to review lists.
+This is visible at the contact level under the "Do Not Email" checkbox.
+You can also view this on the Contacts Grid using the "Do Not Email" column.

-Using Drip Triggers, you can set an action so that when a contact email bounces it changes their Category to Terminated, Dead Lead, or whatever other term fits your needs.
-You may need to make sure that your brand or your organization has the Drips add-on feature to use triggers.
+Using Drip Triggers, you can set an action so that when a contact email bounces it changes their Category to Terminated, Dead Lead, etc. Make sure the Drips feature is enabled for your organization.
 To learn more about Drip Triggers, please review our additional help pages about the topic.

 How can we bulk clear bounced emails?